-Chapter 1 Everybody knows that a single man in possession of a good fortune must look for a wife.
+PRIDE AND PREJUDICE by Jane Austen Everybody knows that a single man in possession of a good fortune1 must look for a wife.
 When such a man enters a neighbourhood, the surrounding families begin to think, that he is considered the rightful property of some one or other of their daughters.
 "My dear Mr. Bennet," said Mrs. Bennet to her husband, "have you heard that Netherfield Park is let at last?"
 Mr. Bennet replied that he had not.